Factorization of rings of integer-valued rational functions: Factorization in rings of integer-valued rational functions over valuation domains

 From this, we see that $\psi \in \IntR(E,V)$.
 Since $\psi(0) \in \m$, we also know that $\psi$ is not a unit of $\IntR(E,V)$.
 Moreover, we have $v\left(\frac{\varphi}{\psi}(a)\right) \geq 0$ for each $a \in E$, since $v(\psi(a)) = 0$ if $v(a) < \delta$ and $v(\psi(a)) < \frac{v(\varphi(0))}{2} < v(\varphi(0)) = v(\varphi(a))$ if $v(a) \geq \delta$.
 Thus, $\frac{\varphi}{\psi} \in \IntR(E,V)$.
 Furthermore, $v\left(\frac{\varphi}{\psi}(0)\right) > v(\varphi(0)) - v(\varphi(0)) > 0$, so $\frac{\varphi}{\psi}$ is not a unit of $\IntR(E,V)$.

-\item Now we assume that $\m$ is principal, generated by some $t \in V$, and $E$ has no isolated points with respect to the topology induced by the valuation.
+\item Now we assume that $\m$ is principal and $E$ has no isolated points with respect to the topology induced by the valuation.
 We know that $\varphi$ is strictly divisible by another nonunit element of $\IntR(E,V)$ by Lemma \ref{Lem:StoneWeierstrass}.

 \end{enumerate} \end{proof}

 If $V$ is a valuation domain with principal maximal ideal and $E$ is some subset of the field of fractions with an isolated point, then the factorization in $\IntR(E,V)$ is more interesting.